madeyexz/whisper_subtitle/README.md

 - adapted some codes from [m1guelpf/auto-subtitle](https://github.com/m1guelpf/auto-subtitle).
 - uses the [base model](https://github.com/openai/whisper#available-models-and-languages) from [openai/Whisper](https://github.com/openai/whisper).
 Which is multi-lingual and fairly fast.
 If you want to use a smaller model, you can change the model in `main.py` to `tiny`.
 However, the accuracy will be lower.
+- has been tested on a youtube video of 8 min duration.
+It took around 2 min to generate the subtitles on my mac (CPU, Quad-Core Intel Core i5).
 ## Potential Application
 - Generate time-stamped subtitles for your video.
 Would be helpful in video editing.
 - Add subtitles to lesson recordings to learn 3x faster by reading subtitles instead of listening.
 You might also navigate lectures via keywords.
 - and more...
 ## Installation
 Dependency:
-1. ffmpeg: used to extract audio from video
+1. `ffmpeg`: used to extract audio from video
-2. whisper: used to generate text from audio
+2. `whisper`: used to generate text from audio
 ``` bash
 pip install whisper, ffmpeg
 # or